Discovering Your Calling

 In order to do that effectively, the Career and Calling Office (CCO) works with students to explore, understand and pursue their calling.
 When you pursue your calling first, you open yourself up to a career through which you can faithfully respond to that call.

 Everyone’s journey is different, but one way we encourage students to think of their calling and career is in this framework:

-Seniors—Execute your skills through connections, workshops, and interviews to land you a job.
+Seniors—Execute your skills through connections, workshops and interviews to land a job.

-The resources the office provides can help position you in the appropriate major respective to your desired career.
-CCO also provides many opportunities to place you competitively in the marketplace through workshops, industry-specific résumé help, mock interviews, job fairs, networking services, and assessment tools.
+The resources the CCO provides can help you select the major appropriate to your desired career.
+CCO also provides many opportunities to place you competitively in the marketplace through workshops, industry-specific résumé help, mock interviews, job fairs, networking services and assessment tools.

-It provides you with the most current opportunities, research, and advice, and serves as a bridge with Taylor’s rich network of caring alumni, parents, and friends who can provide you with experienced counsel and crucial connections.
+It provides you with the most current opportunities, research and advice, and serves as a bridge to Taylor’s rich network of caring alumni, parents and friends who can provide you with experienced counsel and crucial connections.